Socially responsible marketing

-Socially responsible marketing is a marketing philosophy that a company should take into consideration; "What is in the best interest of society in the present and long term?"

-Overview
+Socially responsible marketing is a marketing philosophy that encourages companies to consider the long-term interests of society when developing and implementing marketing strategies.
+The concept is closely tied to sustainable marketing that focuses on creating and delivering value to consumers while also preserving natural and human resources.
+Scholars note that sustainability marketing has evolved to address environmental, social, and ethical concerns through marketing practices.
 Socially responsible marketing is critical of excessive consumerism and environmental damages caused by corporations.
 It is based on the idea that market offerings must not be only profit-driven, but they must also reinforce social and ethical values for the benefit of citizens.

+Overview

 The idea of socially responsible marketing is sometimes viewed as an extension of the concept of Corporate Social Responsibility (CSR).
 CSR is promoted as a business model to help companies self-regulate, recognizing that their activities impact an assortment of stakeholders, including the general public.
-CSR is sometimes described in terms a pyramid, starting with economic as its base, then legal, ethical and philanthropic actions at the top.
+CSR is sometimes described in terms of a pyramid, starting with economic as its base, then legal, ethical and philanthropic actions at the top.
 It is in the last two layers of the CSR pyramid, ethical and philanthropic, that socially responsible marketing opportunities appear the greatest.
 Meeting the first two layers, economic and legal, are necessary for a business to thrive in order to engage in the later two.

 Ethics

+Social responsibility in marketing is often discussed with a focus on ethics.
+According to Jung and Kim (2023), stakeholder theory holds that firms should consider the interests of all stakeholders, including customers, employees, investors, society, and government.
+Within this framework, companies are expected to be transparent while pursuing profit.
+This approach positions ethical principles as central to marketing practices, particularly in addressing the needs and concerns of the consumers, including environmentally conscious or “green” consumers.
+Ethical marketing principles have also been associated with increased credibility and consumer trust.

-Social responsibility in marketing is often discussed with ethics.
-The difference between the two is that what is considered ethical in terms of business, society and individually may not be the same thing––nor do all business actions necessarily have to be socially responsible in order to be considered ethical.
-Some viewpoints of socially responsible behavior espouse that the qualifying marketing actions not simply meet the minimum ethical guidelines of business, but voluntarily exceed them.
+Scholars have also distinguished between ethics and social responsibility in marketing.
+What is considered ethical may vary across business, societal, and individual perspectives, and not all ethical business practices are necessarily socially responsible.
+Some interpretations of socially responsible suggest that it involves not only keeping the established ethical standards but also exceeding them.

-The Advertising Standards Authority in the UK has laid down some rules which suggest that all marketing communication should be socially responsible.
-Therefore any content which is irresponsible or incites such behaviour from the audience can be brought to the concern of the Authority.
-A variety of topics such as alcohol, violence, objectification, body image, drugs, tobacco, etc fall under the socially irresponsible category when used inappropriately by the marketer.
+Regulatory bodies have also addressed the ethical dimensions of marketing.
+For instance, The Advertising Standards Authority in the UK has laid down rules which requires all marketing communication to be socially responsible.(Updated citation information needed) Content that is deemed irresponsible or that promotes harmful behavior may be subject to review.
+Areas of concern include the portrayal of alcohol, violence, body image, objectification, drugs, and tobacco fall under the socially irresponsible category when used inappropriately by the marketer.

 As a response to mainstream marketing

-Socially responsible marketing emerged as a response to questionable marketing practices that have adverse effects on society.
-The major economic criticisms that the conventional private marketing system receives from are as follows: